Update: Since I wrote this post we’ve delivered on the things I’ve promised.

 - We released managed clusters of InfluxDB on InfluxCloud on April 19th.

-- On September 8th we made an affordable on-premise InfluxEnterprise offering at the promised price of $399/month.
+- On September 8th we made an on-premise InfluxEnterprise offering.

 “How does InfluxData make money?”
 That’s a question I’ve been asked many times over the course of developing the InfluxDB project and building the company, InfluxData, around it.
 Currently, we have our cloud offering, a managed hosted platform for InfluxDB, and we offer support with an SLA plus professional services.